-There are many good reasons for why you might be looking at getting a dog ramp.
-They’re most commonly known to help older and smaller dogs to be independent, but dog ramps can also help to prevent injury for all types of dogs when they are used to get in and out of cars.
+They’re most commonly known to help older and smaller dogs to be independent.
+But dog ramps can also help to prevent injuries for all types of dogs when they are used to get in and out of cars.

-In this article, we’ll look at everything there is to know about dog ramps – from dog ramps for cars, to dog ramps for beds, and how you can best get your dog used to using a dog ramp.
+In this article, we’ll look at everything there is to know about them – from dog ramps for cars, to dog stairs for beds, and how you can best get your dog used to using one.